mhalcrow/markdown-cv/index.md

 ## Miscellaneous

-I instructed for Google's internal Interview Training Workshop, where I prepared new employees to conduct interviews at Google.
+I taught Google's internal Interview Training Workshop, where I prepared new employees to conduct interviews at Google.
 I was also a leading interviewer in my organization, and I was frequently called upon to interview Product Managers, Engineering Managers, Software Engineers, Test Engineers, and Technical Program Managers.

 I am an inventor on 15 issued patents.